 The attorney who insists on a vigorous cross-examination after a court chart has been introduced and properly presented, must necessarily point to the chart and question “differences” that he observes.
 The examiner, on the other hand, now has the opportunity to explain these “differences.”
 The presentation of a court chart should already have been preceded by a discussion by the expert about individual variation, that is, that no individual writes the same thing exactly the same way.
 This will serve to explain why the attorney conducting the cross-examination sees “differences” while the examiner does not.
 This is a golden opportunity for the examiner, having already laid the proper predicate using the topic of individual variation, to reinforce that concept.
 Having already explained the circumstances by which two letter formations may appear to be slightly different, this is now the opportunity to restate that opinion.
 The attorney that continues an attack in this area chances mental ridicule by the members of the jury who have already made a determination, having seen the same things that the document examiner has pointed out.
 The cross-examiner may be thought of as attempting to distort the facts.

 Court charts or other demonstrative material may take the form of photographically or computer prepared exhibits that simply display an area of questioned writing on one side and a corresponding area of comparable standard material on the other.
-It may be advantageous for the examiner to also prepare smaller copies of this same chart to be handed out to each individual juror.
+It may be advantageous for the examiner to also prepare smaller copies of this same chart to be handed out to each individual juror if the court so allows.
 In many cases and in many states these may be allowed to be taken into the jury room during final deliberation.

 The expert is always well advised to remind all in the courtroom that the demonstration chart is only an illustration of some of the viable features found during the examination and was not used for the examination itself.